pivotal/docs-tap/install-components.hbs.md

     - `YOUR-NAMESPACE` is the name you give to the developer namespace.
     For example, use `default` for the default namespace.
     - `REGISTRY-SERVER` is the URL of the registry.
-For Dockerhub, this must be `https://index.docker.io/v1/`.
+For Docker Hub, this must be `https://index.docker.io/v1/`.
 Specifically, it must have the leading `https://`, the `v1` path, and the trailing `/`.
 For Google Container Registry (GCR), this is `gcr.io`.
     Based on the information used in [Installing the Tanzu Application Platform Package and Profiles](install.hbs.md), you can use the